-April 19, 2005 - Certain types of electric toothbrushes may be better at than manual toothbrushes, say British researchers.
+April 19, 2005 - Certain types of electric toothbrushes may be better at fighting plaque and gum diseasefighting plaque and gum disease than manual toothbrushes, say British researchers.

-Specifically, they're talking aboutwith bristles that rotate in one direction, and then the other -- rotational oscillating toothbrushes.
+Specifically, they're talking about electric toothbrusheselectric toothbrushes with bristles that rotate in one direction, and then the other -- rotational oscillating toothbrushes.

 When used for three months, those electric toothbrushes removed plaque 11% more effectively than manual toothbrushes, a review of toothbrush studies shows.
 They also reduced gingivitis by 6% over manual toothbrushes.
 This represented a 17% reduction in bleeding of the gums.